 How often can you use it: If taking an oral supplement, consult your doctor for appropriate dosing information.
 The standard dose is 320mg taken with food to avoid digestive discomfort.
 If applying topically, it can be used twice weekly as a part of your hair care routine.

 Works well with: Pumpkin seed oil and Niacin.

 Don’t use with: It may interfere with medications like birth control and anticoagulants.
 Consult your doctor before beginning any new supplements.

 The main motivator for many who seek out saw palmetto is hair loss.
 Friese explains that saw palmetto affects the 5-alpha reductase enzyme.
 This is the enzyme that is responsible for converting testosterone into DHT, the hormone responsible for male and female pattern hair loss.
-Dr. Zeichner agrees, adding "saw palmetto is a botanical extract that has been shown to block the effect of androgen hormones.
+Zeichner agrees, adding that "saw palmetto is a botanical extract that has been shown to block the effect of androgen hormones.
 We know that high levels of these hormones are associated with hair thinning, so blocking them may theoretically improve hair growth."
-Researchers believe that saw palmetto may reduce hair loss by preventing the conversion of testosterone into DHT and preventing the binding of DHT in the body.

 It's important to note that most studies on saw palmetto have been focused on its effects on men.
 More large-scale research is needed on humans to conclusively understand the impact on women.
 Women who are nursing or pregnant should not take saw palmetto.

-- Prevents Hair Loss: By potentially preventing the body from converting testosterone into DHT, saw palmetto may prevent hair loss.
-DHT is believed to be one of the leading causes of male and female pattern baldness.
+- Prevents hair loss: By potentially preventing the body from converting testosterone into DHT, saw palmetto may prevent hair loss.

 How to Use Saw Palmetto for Hair